decidim-ice/decidim-module-decidim_awesome/docs/tweaks/proposals-participation.md

 #### Admin description

-Lets admins limit supports to a curated subset of proposals (e.g. only "Accepted" or "Evaluating") without changing the participatory process phase.
+Allows admins to restrict supports to a selected subset of proposal states (for example, only "Accepted" or "Evaluating").
+This configuration is available per step configuration in participatory processes.
-Concerns: blocked proposals show a "Not accepted for voting" message, so the phase communication must match the allowed states.
+Note: proposals outside the allowed states display a "Voting unavailable" message, with no "disabled" button for voting.

 #### Technical area